 5.2

 The Annual Accounts will be prepared in accordance with proper accounting practice, GAAP and Accounting and Reporting by Charities: Statement of Recommended Practice (Revised 2005), to report HLH’s financial performance to the end of the financial year to 31 March.
 The completed Accounts must be completed no later than 30 June.
-HLH’s audited accounts will be presented to the Finance and Audit Committee at the first available opportunity.
+HLH’s audited accounts will be presented to the Finance and Audit Committee at the first available opportunity, and thereafter to the Board of HLH for approval.

 5.3